Ukraine Secures 1 Bn Euros In Aid to Get Through Winter - UrduPoint

 A similar platform exists for military aid, which is coordinated via meetings of Ukraine's Western allies at the US-run Ramstein military base in Germany.

-"These strikes... which Russia openly admits are designed to break the resistance of the Ukrainian people, are war crimes," he said in his opening address.
+"These strikes... which Russia openly admits are designed to break the resistance of the Ukrainian people, are war crimes," Macron said in his opening address.

-"They violate without any doubt the most basic principals of humanitarian law.
-These acts are intolerable and will not go unpunished," he said.
+"They violate without any doubt the most basic principles of humanitarian law," he said.

+"These acts are intolerable and will not go unpunished."
+The French president has riled some of his allies in Kyiv in the past, most notably in June when he said "we must not humiliate Russia".

+On December 3, he also called for Russia to be offered "security guarantees" at the end of the war, drawing criticism from some Ukrainian and eastern European politicians who believe the focus should be on pushing back Moscow's forces militarily.

 Kremlin spokesman Dmitry Peskov gave no reason for not holding the event that Putin has hosted almost every year he has been in power since 2000.